neo-project/docs/en-us/network/private-chain/private-chain2.md

-# A simple way to build a private chain
+# Build a private chain in a simple way

 In previous document we described the standard way to build a private chain using four computers or virtual machines.
 In this document we will introduce an easier way to build a private chain on a windows system computer.

 ## Installing NEO node

-Install NEO-CLI and make four copies of the node folder with the name of node1, node2, node3, and node4, respectively.
+Install NEO-CLI and make four copies of the node folder with the name of node1, node2, node3, and node4, successively.

 For more information refer to [Installation of NEO-CLI](../../node/cli/setup.md).